 Best Reclaimed-Wood Standing Desks

 Shopping for reclaimed wood desktop options is an entirely different process than shopping for desktops made of virgin hardwood.
-We highly recommend reading our primer on solid wood standing desks first, as reclaimed wood is, after all, just an aged virgin of some original species, and there’s a lot to know about the differences between elm, pine, spruce, fir, oak and hickory, for example.
+If you’re looking to purchase a standing desk with an actual reclaimed wood top we highly recommend reading our primer on solid wood standing desks first, because reclaimed wood is, after all, just an aged version of some original species – and there’s a lot to know about the differences between elm, pine, spruce, fir, oak and hickory, for example.

-As with virgin solid wood tops, the quality control and stability (resistance to dimensional movement, warping and cracking) of these materials is highly variable, and thus as a general rule we strongly recommend avoiding lesser-quality reclaimed wood slabs if you’re planning to place it atop a delicately-tuned standing desk base.
-We can say that after hearing from way too many readers who experienced early failure of a virgin or reclaimed solid wood standing desk top… it’s not a fun thing to deal with.
+As with virgin solid wood tops, the quality control and stability (resistance to dimensional movement, warping and cracking) of these actual reclaimed wood slabs is highly variable, and thus as a general rule we strongly recommend avoiding lesser-quality reclaimed wood offerings if you’re planning to place it atop a delicately-tuned standing desk base.
+We can say that after hearing from way too many readers who experienced premature failure of a virgin or reclaimed solid wood standing desk top… it’s not a fun thing to deal with.

 As in the case of fresh-cut solid-wood desktops, when it comes to reclaimed wood you get what you pay for, and with more money you get a more beautiful and durable product, with nicer finishing touches—i.e. species and stains to match the tone of your decor, smoother surfaces, softened edges, plentiful size choices, grommet hole options, etc.

-The supply of raw material for producing reclaimed wood desktops is highly unreliable, as you might imagine.
+The supply of raw material for producing reclaimed wood desktops fluctuates greatly, as you might imagine.
 Suppliers need to wait for old structures to come down, and then spend a lot of time sorting out the usable pieces from the scrap.
 It is in effect a “spot market,” especially if you’re looking for hard-to-find species or top quality specimens.
-So for this reason it is not uncommon to see 6-12 weeks delivery time for higher-quality, made-to-order desktops.
-If the warm and storied look of reclaimed wood appeals to you, it’ll be worth the wait.

-Key to Understand: Discerning consumers perceive “reclaimed hardwood” to mean something that was originally hewn by early American settlers from original old growth timber, to fashion structures that they lived and worked in, like houses, churches, lodges and barns.
+It is crucially important to understand that “authentic reclaimed hardwood” refers to something that was originally hewn by early American settlers from original old growth timber, to fashion structures that they lived and worked in, like houses, churches, lodges and barns.
 If this is what you’re really after, make sure to note whether the tops are marketed as “Antique,” meaning at least a century old.
-Antique reclaimed wood will cost a lot more but be authentically “reclaimed.”
+Antique reclaimed wood will cost at least 10x more but be authentically “reclaimed.”

-Sadly, many reclaimed wood tops being marketed online are not remotely authentic.
-Ambitious online marketers have bastardized the term “reclaimed” by promoting very inexpensive versions imported from southeast Asia.
+Most reclaimed wood tops being marketed online are not remotely authentic.
+Ambitious online marketers have bastardized the term “reclaimed” by promoting very inexpensive versions imported from China.
 These will often be comprised of soft woods like fir, elm or pine, sourced from structures of unknown type, age and locale.
 These species have a bad reputation for warping and cracking.
 Soft wood tops are easily dented, like by signing your name on a document with any degree of pressure—your John Hancock may become permanently embossed in your desk.